APEM-LTD/hetoolkit/README.md

 -   `import_wq` for importing water quality data from the EA Water Quality Archive database;
--   `predict_indices` for calculating expected scores for macroinvertebrate indices using the RICT model (FBA 2020);
+-   `predict_indices` for calculating expected scores for macroinvertebrate indices using the RICT2 model (FBA 2020);
 -   `calc_flowstats` and `calc_rfrstats` for calculating summary
     statistics describing historical flow conditions;
 -   `join_he` for joining the above datasets;